Address

 1. Decision Making:

-The brain region involved in decision-making is the prefrontal cortex, also known as the central executive.
-Social media platforms powered by AI algorithms influence what children watch, read, and believe, having a direct impact on their decision-making where decisions are not taken with free will but controlled by trends and advertisements.
+The brain region involved in decision-making is the prefrontal cortex which is the central executive.
+Social media platforms powered by AI algorithms influence what we watch, read, and believe, having a direct impact on our decision-making where decisions are not made with free will but controlled by trends and advertisements.
 Social media scrolling has a direct link to dopamine release.
-Every time you see a notification, this chemical gets released in the brain, encouraging you to keep engaging more.
+Every time you see a notification, this chemical gets released in the brain, encouraging you to engage more.
 This vicious cycle creates a barrier in your daily set of tasks.
-This narrows their exposure to real-time experience and shapes their decisions.
+Narrowing your exposure to real-time experience shapes their decisions.
 We at Mind Celebrations prioritize Proactive Mental health.
-Our Digital Happiness Assessment *link for assessment* brings you awareness about your digital dependency and provides a detailed report on what further steps can be taken.
+Our Digital Happiness Assessment brings you awareness about your digital dependency and provides a detailed report on what further steps can be taken.
 Complete the assessment now and know where you stand.
 Our Digital Detox program helps improve focus and productivity with a balanced use of technology.
 It helps you develop digital and emotional hygiene, recover from technology-related aches and pains, and build sustainable happiness.

 2. Forming Relationships:

 The dependency on AI and virtual platforms lacks genuine human interactions, forming real-life connections and longing for belongingness.
-In today’s digital age, while stress reduction is the aim, many individuals, particularly younger generations, have decreased social skills with a heightened fear of losing someone, especially their family members or parents, as they are moving towards virtual platforms as a primary means of interaction and emotional bonding.
+In today’s digital age, while stress reduction is the aim, many individuals have decreased social skills with a heightened fear of losing someone, especially their family members or parents, as they are moving toward virtual platforms as a primary means of interaction and emotional bonding.
 In today’s digital age, many individuals are shifting their social interactions from in-person to online platforms.
 This shift is often driven by feelings of social anxiety and awkwardness in face-to-face settings.
-As a result, online connections have become a comfortable and preferred way for them to build relationships, share experiences, and maintain social bonds.
+As a result, online connections have become a comfortable and preferred way for individuals to build relationships, share experiences, and maintain social bonds.
 However, this increased reliance on digital communication can sometimes lead to energy drain and burnout.
-That’s why our Energy Amplifier Assessment [link for the assessment] is designed to help individuals inculcate rituals to boost and sustain energy levels, manage and cultivate personal energy builders, and plug energy leakages to prevent fatigue and burnout.
+That’s where our Energy Amplifier Assessment is designed to help individuals inculcate rituals to boost and sustain energy levels, manage and cultivate personal energy builders, and plug energy leakages to prevent fatigue and burnout

 3. Problem Solving: